Meet our Board

 SMART CJS Board of Trustees are a group of volunteers responsible for making sure the charity is running well and is doing what it was set up to do.
 They meet regularly with the CEO and other members of staff.

-Chantal joined the Board of Trustees in 2018 and brings with her deep experience of Property Law and is currently a Legal Counsel at Belron International, which trades in the UK as Autoglass®, where she specialises in commercial property and employment matters.
-Chantal is also a Non-Executive Director at Sharnbrook Academy Federation MAT.
-With this and her role at SMART, she is very committed to supporting the community in which she lives and works, and relishes the variety that this brings her.
+Chantal joined the board of Trustees in 2018 and was elected chair in 2021.
+She is a lawyer specialising in commercial property and employment and is legal counsel for a large corporation.
+Chantal lives in Bedford, and is very committed to supporting the community in which she lives and works, and relishes the variety of experience that her charitable involvements brings her.

 Dr Fatima Sogiawalla